Goldman buys Westpeak in drive for 'smart beta' assets

 Westpeak creates and distributes its investment strategies through alliances with companies including FTSE Group, Russell Investment Group and Natixis.
 Like other smart beta firms it picks stocks for its index funds based on factors apart like volatility, liquidity or relative value, rather than market capitalization.

-In an interview, Armen Avanessians, the head of Goldman Sachs Asset Management's quantitative business, and Gary Chropuvka, its head of customized and tax efficient beta businesses, said the deal was attractive because Westpeak's products complemented GSAM's existing offerings and because its employees were a good cultural fit within the Wall Street bank.
+In an interview, Armen Avanessians, the head of Goldman Sachs Asset Management's quantitative business, and Gary Chropuvka, its head of quantitative investment strategies, said the deal was attractive because Westpeak's products complemented GSAM's existing offerings and because its employees were a good cultural fit within the Wall Street bank.

-"We were enamored with the approach and we're quite excited about the people," said Avanessians.
+"We were enamoured with the approach and we're quite excited about the people," said Avanessians.

 Goldman declined to provide terms of the acquisition, which it expects to close in June.
 Westpeak and its employees will remain in Boulder, Colorado, where the company is based.

 Goldman is still working to repair damage from quantitative-fund losses during the financial crisis.
-One of its biggest quant funds, Global Alpha, shuttered in 2011 after losing more than $10 billion of investor money since 2007.
+One of its biggest quant funds, Global Alpha, shuttered in 2011 after losing more than $10 billion (5 billion pounds) of investor money since 2007.

 In a report last October, Credit Suisse analysts said GSAM was still suffering from a lack of client demand for quant products.
 Chropuvka said the business has seen "pretty strong flows" recently, and now has $50 billion in assets under management, $30 billion of which pertains to the smart-beta strategies that are Westpeak's specialty.